leon1995/pysdccc/README.md

 A logger is available to log the output of the test suite `logging.getLogger('pysdccc')`.
 Please note that each line of the test suite output is logged as a separate log message.
+Stdout is logged as info and stderr as error.

 ## Notices